OfficeDev/msteams-docs.pt-BR/msteams-platform/bots/calls-and-meetings/registering-calling-bot.md

 Para criar um novo bot para o Teams:

-1. Use este link para criar um novo bot, `https://dev.botframework.com/bots/new`.
-Como alternativa, se você selecionar o botão **Criar um bot** no portal Bot Framework, crie seu bot no Microsoft Azure, para o qual você deve ter uma conta do Azure.
+1. Use this link to create a new bot, `https://dev.botframework.com/bots/new`.
+Alternately, if you select the **Create a bot** button in the Bot Framework portal, you create your bot in Microsoft Azure, for which you must have an Azure account.
 1. Adicione o canal do Teams.
 1. Selecione a guia **Chamada** na página do canal do Teams.
 Selecione **Habilitar chamada** e, em seguida, atualize **Webhook (para chamada)** com a URL HTTPS em que você recebe notificações de entrada, por exemplo `https://contoso.com/teamsapp/api/calling`.
 Para obter mais informações, confira [configuração de canais](/bot-framework/portal-configure-channels).